azazelahh/weather/README.md

 # weather
-This weather app tells user what the weather is like today as well as the weather forecasts for the next 5 days based on user's zipcode.
+This weather app tells user what the weather is like today as well as the weather forecasts for the next five days based on the user's zipcode.